thaliaarchi/tty37-docs/tty37.md

 | ~     |      | 1111110 | 0 | 7,15  | `_234567_` | 1·8             | - | - | - | S | M | M | M | M | M | M | S | 8?     | A?    |
 | DEL   | DE   | 1111111 | 1 | 7,7   | `12345678` | NONE            | - | - |   | M | M | M | M | M | M | M | M | 9      | A     |

+- “Where appropriate, \[LF] may have the meaning ‘NEW LINE’ (NL)”
+  \[Type figure 16]
+- DEL is non-typing \[Type figure 16]

+Note that “Print and Space Suppress Function” has the same function bar configuration as DEL and is represented in both tables.

 Other function bar configurations: \[Type p66–68]

-Note that “Print and Space Suppress Function” is identical to “DEL” and is represented in both tables.

 | Name                              | 11| 10| 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | Levels | Derivation   |
 | --------------------------------- | - | - | - | - | - | - | - | - | - | - | - | ------ | ------------ |